OpenAiTx/OpenAiTx/projects/a2aproject/a2a-samples/README-de.md

 - [A2A](https://github.com/a2aproject/A2A) – A2A Spezifikation und Dokumentation.
 - [a2a-python](https://github.com/a2aproject/a2a-python) – A2A Python SDK.
-- [a2a-inspector](https://github.com/a2aproject/a2a-inspector) – UI-Tool zur Inspektion von A2A-fähigen Agents.
+- [a2a-inspector](https://github.com/a2aproject/a2a-inspector) – UI-Tool zur Inspektion von A2A-fähigen Agenten.

 ## Beitrag leisten